Th3J0kr/jtb_investigator/README.md

 Run `./jtb.py -r <filepath to report>` to import a report and drop back into the investigation session

+#### Convert Time via CLI

+Run `./jtb.py -t <YYYY-mm-dd HH:MM:SS>` to convert UTC Time to Local Time.
+Use if your logs are in local time but you get alerts from a different tool in UTC

 ## General Guidance

 ### Starting an investigation